Royal Australian and New Zealand College of Ophthalmologists: College role

 RANZCO is responsible for training, examining and representing medical practitioners in the specialty of ophthalmology, who upon completion of training, are equipped to undertake unsupervised ophthalmology practice.

-RANZCO has a vital interest in the continual improvement and development of ophthalmologists in Australia and New Zealand.
-The RANZCO Continuing Professional Development (CPD) Program provides Fellows (FRANZCO) with a structured approach to planning their continuing education, and supports activities that cover a wide range of skills, including further clinical knowledge, risk management, clinical governance and professional values.
-The program consists of three categories reflecting the seven key roles and attributes of a specialist ophthalmologist - Medical Expert, Communicator, Manager, Collaborator, Health Advocate, Scholar and Professional.
+The RANZCO Continuing Professional Development Program assists its Fellows and Members in ongoing education and skills training.

-RANZCO’s mission is to drive improvements in eye healthcare in Australia, New Zealand and the Asia-Pacific region through continuing exceptional training, education, research and advocacy.
-Currently, RANZCO participates alongside the International Council of Ophthalmology (ICO), the International Agency for the Prevention of Blindness (IAPB), the Vision2020Australia Global Consortium and the Commonwealth Eye Health Consortium.
+RANZCO also has a role in advocating in the area of eye healthcare in Australia, New Zealand and the Asia-Pacific region, and participates alongside the International Council of Ophthalmology (ICO), the International Agency for the Prevention of Blindness (IAPB), and the Commonwealth Eye Health Consortium.

 History

+In 1899, Dr James Barrett, who had been a founding member of the Ophthalmological Society of the United Kingdom in 1890, worked with Dr A. L. Kennedy from the Victorian Eye and Ear Hospital, to form the Ophthalmological Society of Victoria (OSV), which later became the Eye, Ear, Nose and Throat Section of the Victorian Branch of the British Medical Association (BMA) in 1913.
+In 1910 the Ophthalmological Society of New South Wales (OSNSW) was founded as an independent body, followed by groups in other states as sections or branches of the British Medical Association: Queensland in 1924, South Australia in 1925, and Western Australia in 1946.

+Royal Australian College of Ophthalmologists

-On 23 March 1938, 20 ophthalmologists from various states gathered in Sydney to form the Ophthalmological Society of Australia of the British Medical Association, with Sir James Barrett as its first President.
+On 23 March 1938, 20 ophthalmologists from various states gathered in Sydney to form the Ophthalmological Society of Australia of the British Medical Association, with Sir James Barrett as its first president.
 Prior to this, the Intercolonial (later Australasian) Medical Congresses had provided the only vehicle for Australian ophthalmologists to meet and exchange professional ideas.
-Dissatisfaction with this arrangement led to the successful move to create a truly national organisation to represent the profession.
+Dissatisfaction with this arrangement led to the successful move to create a national organisation to represent the profession.
+The Australian society absorbed the OSNSW and the eye sections of the BMA branches from Victoria, Queensland, and South Australia.

 In April 1939, the Ophthalmological Society of Australia held its first annual national scientific meeting in Melbourne.
-This meeting was followed later in 1939 by the publication of Volume 1 of Transactions of the Ophthalmological Society of Australia, the precursor to the College's current scientific journal.

-In the post war years there was growing dissatisfaction about the standard of ophthalmological training in Australia.
-Qualifications were fragmented and there was no national agreement about the basic determination of competence to practice ophthalmology.
-Many felt that the setting of national standards and training was a matter for organised ophthalmology, and that this should be carried out by a college rather than a society.
-In 1968, these views carried the day, and led to the formation of the Australian College of Ophthalmologists in May 1969.
+This meeting was followed later in 1939 by the publication of Transactions of the Ophthalmological Society of Australia.
+In the post-war years there was growing dissatisfaction about the standard of ophthalmological training in Australia, which led to the formation of the Australian College of Ophthalmologists in May 1969.

-Australian College of Ophthalmologists

-The new College absorbed the members, assets, policies and procedures of the Society.
-In addition, the new Articles of Association provided for the College to supervise the training of aspiring ophthalmologists and conduct examinations to test and recognise their competence.
-The new arrangements were a considerable success, recognised by the grant of the Royal prefix in 1977.
+The new college absorbed the members, assets, policies and procedures of the Society.
+In addition, the new Articles of Association provided for the college to supervise the training of aspiring ophthalmologists and conduct examinations to test and recognise their competence.
+The college was granted the "Royal" prefix by Queen Elizabeth II in 1977.